Updated July, 2016

-Breckenridge is world renowned for its skiing/riding in a Victorian town with plenty of restaurants, bars and shopping.
-But not everyone thinks of Breckenridge as an arts and entertainment hub, which is surprising, because the A&E scene in Breck is busy enough to fill a couple weeks of vacation without one day on the lifts.
+Breckenridge is world renowned for its skiing and riding, situated above a Victorian town with plenty of restaurants, bars and shopping.
+But not everyone thinks of Breckenridge as an arts and entertainment hub, which is surprising, because the A&E scene in Breck is busy enough to fill a couple weeks of vacation without one day on the mountain.

 Here are a few places to start when it comes to art, theater and entertainment in Breckenridge.